GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 Above command will trigger a batch inspection Dataflow pipeline that will process only the CSV files that were present in the demo-data GCS bucket (specify in _filePattern_ parameter) before the pipeline was triggered.

-Run following command to trigger the inspection pipeline to process only the new files streamed in the GCS bucket(files added after the pipeline is triggered):
+Run following command to trigger the inspection pipeline to process only the new files added to the GCS bucket(files added after the pipeline is triggered):

 ```
 gradle run -DmainClass=com.google.swarm.tokenization.DLPTextToBigQueryStreamingV2 \